 A few ideas for fun:

 It can be hard not to take behavior challenges personally or become discouraged when learning is disrupted and each day feels like an uphill battle.
-While there is no silver bullet to fix all behavior problems, a mid-year reset can change the trajectory and help create a more positive and uplifting environment for students and staff members.
+While there is no silver bullet to fix all behavior problems, using a break to reset can change the trajectory and help create a more positive and uplifting environment for students and staff members.

 Key Takeaways: